 Some of the holes that we loved included:

-When we played the fairways were near perfect - lush, plush, very few divots, and a real joy to hit out of.
+When we played the fairways were in very good condition and a real joy to hit out of.
 That wasn't the case with the rough - great shape but thick and challenging to hit from and in some cases it swallowed your ball.
 The fairways at River Crossing Club ranged from tight and twisting to some wide open let-er-rip shots off the tee box.
 Most of the fairways are tree lined, rolling and contoured, and have plenty of mounding.
 Miss the fairway and rough, which is not that hard to do, and you're blocked by trees or in the natural area and most likely lost.
 A few homes are scattered in the trees and set well back off the fairway.
 Keep an eye out for deer and other wildlife.

 The greens at River Crossing were also in near perfect condition.
-They were soft and held the ball well and ran at a good speed around 9 to 10.
+They were soft and held the ball well and ran at a good speed around 10.
 They are huge with plenty of slope and some undulation with very subtle breaks that are hard to see.
 Three putts - thanks to the breaks and huge size of the greens - were common.
 Practice putting before you head out!

 The greens on the front average are larger averaging 41 yards deep while the back average 35 yards deep.

 The River Crossing Club bunkers ranged from small pot bunkers to some huge monsters, a couple of which were big enough to have a couple trees in the middle of them.
 They ranged from very steep and deep to about average and the sand ranged from perfect (soft, fine, thick) to a little firm and gritty.

 Service was outstanding - outgoing, friendly, and helpful.
 The pro shop is well stocked.
 The practice facilities are good and includes free range balls.
-There is water and ice at the clean on-course restrooms.
+There is water and ice on the course and restrooms are clean.
 And the grill at the turn has great hot dogs and sandwiches at very reasonable prices.
 The clubhouse has a good bar and very good food.

 Here's How Texas Outside Determines the Scorecard Rating